onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

-At minimum, the webhook function must accept `request` (Django [HttpRequest](https://docs.djangoproject.com/en/3.2/ref/request-response/#django.http.HttpRequest) object), and `user_profile` (Zulip's user object).
+At minimum, the webhook function must accept `request` (Django [HttpRequest](https://docs.djangoproject.com/en/3.2/ref/request-response/#django.http.HttpRequest) object), and `user_profile` (OneHash Connect's user object).
 You may also want to define additional parameters using the `REQ` object.

-In the example above, we have defined `payload` which is populated from the body of the http request, `stream` with a default of `test` (available by default in the Zulip development environment), and `topic` with a default of `Hello World`.
+In the example above, we have defined `payload` which is populated from the body of the http request, `stream` with a default of `test` (available by default in the Connect development environment), and `topic` with a default of `Hello World`.
 If your webhook uses a custom stream, it must exist before a message can be created in it.
 (See [Step 4: Create automated tests](#step-5-create-automated-tests) for how to handle this in tests.)